GitAtom-PDX/GitAtom/README.md

 What are the downsides?

-* **Major features are missing:** Some stuff you'd expect from any blog platform isn't there: notably any kind of a feed mechanism.
+* **Major features are missing:** Some stuff you'd expect from any blog platform isn't there.
 Adding missing features is a high priority, but let's just say pull requests are welcome.

 * **Fragile:** The codebase is tiny but full of